austinbrian/notes-ds/01_week/git.md

-# Notes on using Git.
+# Notes on using Git

 ## Four key commands
 - **git add .** - send files in the cwd to the git staging area